princeton-ddss/blackfish/README.md

 ### HPC Clusters
 Blackfish is geared towards academic researchers with access to a High Performance Computing (HPC) cluster (or any cluster with a Slurm job scheduler).
 Below, we describe a few typical ways in which researchers might want to use it.

 #### Option 1: Local Mode
-Researchers can install Blackfish on thier laptop and interact with services running on a remote cluster.
+Researchers can install Blackfish on their laptop and interact with services running on a remote cluster.
 Under this setup, the researcher can pass data from their laptop to requests to services running on the cluster.
 This is convenient if the researcher hasn't transferred their data to the cluster and wants to collect results on their laptop.
 For tasks